AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/FNFAlterTrack/status/1474597199904391168) <-
 ___
-At 11:38 PM, Dan replied to a teaser for the now cancelled [vs Ex-Girlfriend mod](https://fridaynightfunking.fandom.com/wiki/Ayana), posted by @GenoXACT2.
+At 11:38 PM, Dan replied to a teaser for the now cancelled [vs Ex-Girlfriend mod][ayana], posted by @GenoXACT2.
 It goes as follows:
 >>> ![A teaser for the now cancelled vs Ex-Girlfriend mod](https://raw.githubusercontent.com/AKRGames/AlterTrack-archive/main/archive/tweets/images/offTopic/exGFHype.png "they were ROOMMATES?!")

 -> [link to archived tweet](https://web.archive.org/web/20211221003626/https://twitter.com/GenoXACT2/status/1473088595787460611) <-